MiguelDonado/ScrapeCifEnterprises/readme.md

 - `os`: For interacting with the operating system.
 - `tkinter`: For rendering a warning message to the user.
 - `time`: For pausing execution between requests.
+- `python-dotenv`: For loading enviroment variables.

+## Environment Variables

+This project uses environment variables for configuration.
+These are the environment variables used:

+- `URL_FIRST`: This is the first part of the URL used to fetch the CIF of the enterprises.
+- `URL_SECOND`: This is the second part of the URL used to fetch the CIF of the enterprises.

+### Setting Environment Variables

+Environment variables can be set in a `.env` file in the root directory of the project.
+This file should not be committed to version control.